kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: January 31st, 2017

+**Today's Progress**: Back on the node chat bot today with MS bot fraemwork.
+I tested it on someone else and it failed misrably, starting all over again :)

+**Thoughts:** This thought me a lot about testing things and being explicit when writing code

+**Link to work:** Still on a private repo :/...
+--

 ### Day 4: January 30th, 2017

 **Today's Progress**: Today I ran through the set up of webpack, bable and sass again to set up my new protfoli/github pages project